Practical Nursing Program - Application Checklist

 All students who complete the college admissions requirements listed in Section 1 are eligible to enroll in general education courses, including but not limited to the prerequisite courses listed above.
 For more information on getting registered for general education courses, or for help with the admissions requirements, please contact us at firstname.lastname@example.org or call 712.325.3277.

-- Once acceptance begins, students will be accepted until the program is full.
-If there are more eligible students than space available, preference will be given to students with the highest number of prerequisite courses completed at Iowa Western.
-If a tie breaker is needed, students with the highest GPA in Anatomy and Physiology I and II with Labs will be accepted.
+Once acceptance begins, students will be accepted until the program is full.
+If there are more eligible students than space available, students with the highest point totals will be accepted.
+If a tie breaker is required, preference will be given to the students with the highest number of prerequisite courses completed at Iowa Western.
+If a second tie breaker is needed, preference will be given to the students with the earliest application file completion date.

 Why does the Practical Nursing Program have additional admissions requirements?

 The Practical Nursing Program is a rigorous academic program which requires students to be academically prepared for success in the first semester, including a strong background in human biology, anatomy, and physiology.
 The Nursing Department carefully designed the admissions requirements to ensure that students who are accepted to the program have the fundamental knowledge needed to be successful in the first semester of the program.

 How long does it take to get into the Practical Nursing Program?

 Iowa Western does not utilize a waiting list, so the amount of time it takes to get into the program varies by student depending on how long it takes to complete the College Admissions Requirements and the Practical Nursing Program Admissions Requirements listed above.
 The prerequisite courses typically take two to three semesters to complete for students who enter the college without any college credits.

 If I do not complete the requirements for the program in time to be accepted, can I reapply?